Violeta By Mango + Lyocell Denim Dress

 At Mango

 Description Lyocell fabric.
+Denim style.
 Short design.
 Straight design.
 Lapel-collar V-neck collar.
+Short sleeve.
 Short sleeve with turnover.
-Two patch pockets on the front.
+Two patch pockets on the chest.
 Button fastening on the front section.
 The garments labelled as Committed are products that have been produced using sustainable fibers or processes, reducing their environmental impact.
 Mango's goal is to support the implementation of practices more committed to the environment, and therefore increase the number of sustainable garments in the collection.
 Plus Size Dresses and jumpsuits Short Material and washing instructions Composition: 100% tencel ™/lyocell